couchbaselabs/hands_on_n1ql_v4/content/slide-167.md

-# Part 6 : N1QL monitoring
+# Part 7 : N1QL monitoring

-## Cancelling a requests
+## Exploring completed requests

-You need two windows.
-On one run
+Queries not using a covering index

 <pre id="example">
-execute s1;
+select *
+  from system:completed_requests
+  where PhaseCounts.`IndexScan` is not missing and PhaseCounts.`Fetch` is not missing

 </pre>